 What have you done that you think has helped?
 Comment below so other readers can see your suggestions too.

-What to learn more about my experiences?
+Want to learn more about my experiences?
 Try these posts

 - My Bilateral Mastectomy with Tissue Expanders